thessias/BrewHelper/README.md

 - French Press

 All instructions are based on recommendations from James Hoffman's book [How To Make The Best Coffee At Home](https://www.howtomakethebest.coffee/)

+## Water mixing

+#### You need to

+- set concentrate ppm
+- set diluent ppm
+- set desired ppm
+- set desired amount of water

+#### the app will

+- calculate the amount of concentrate and diluent you need to mix to get desired water